adamhitzger/JavaFX-Web/README.md

 - **Zoom In and Out:** The ability to zoom in and out enhances the user experience by adjusting the display.

-## Technologies Used

-- JavaFX: The project is built using JavaFX, a powerful framework for building interactive and visually appealing Java applications.

 ## Getting Started

 ### Prerequisites